-When comparing PlayCanvas vs HeroEngine, the Slant community recommends HeroEngine for most people.
+When comparing PlayCanvas vs HeroEngine, the Slant community recommends PlayCanvas for most people.
 In the question“What are the best 3D game engines?”
 PlayCanvas is ranked 20th while HeroEngine is ranked 36th.
 The most important reason people chose PlayCanvas is:

 Ranked in these QuestionsQuestion Ranking

 Assets and content delivery is very different on a web platform comparing to native.
 So PlayCanvas challenges best practices to allow developers decide how their content is delivered and in what form.

 Async Assets download allows developers to load content as the app goes, instead of asking to download all assets in advance risking users to simply navigate away while staring at loading screens.

 Formats for 3D models and textures support covers all the popular tools.
 And the workflow is as simple as dragging and dropping your files right into the Assets Panel.
 The cloud will do the rest of the hard work optimizing and converting your files into runtime-friendly and compressed data.